sweepy8/AEGIS/README.md

 ![The AEGIS logo.](stream/static/images/AEGIS_Logo.png)

-# AEGIS

-Automated Environmental Ground Imaging System - CSUN 2025 Senior Design Project
+# Automated Environmental Ground Imaging System:<br>CSUN 2025 Senior Design Project

-### Overview
+## Overview

 This is the repository for the software and documentation of the capstone project entitled AEGIS.
 Capstone projects are required for all Bachelors' degree students.
 The team was advised by Dr. Myung Cho and had six members:

 * Celeste Duran, Computer Engineer
 * Jonathan Galindo, Electrical Engineer
 * Zachary Martin, Computer Engineer
 * Jonathan Peña, Electrical Engineer
-* Melissa Ramirez, Computer Engineer
+* Melissa Ramirez, Electrical Engineer
 * Justin Terryberry, Electrical Engineer

 The purpose of the project was to create a mock Mars rover capable of performing the following tasks: